 There is a large market for watches but there are very few people who can afford Rolex.
 There are different brands of cars available in the market but Rolls Royce is not affordable for everyone.
 We all buy dresses but very few can afford to wear Armani’s designer suits.
 The sale of these products is less in numbers but the profit of these products is quite high.
-High profit with fewer sales is possible when a product is made for a small or specialized segment of a large market.
+High profit with less sales is possible when product is made for a small or specialized segment of a large market.

 Advantages of Niche Marketing

 • There is no need to have a large firm to serve a segment of a niche market.
 Sometimes, small firms with specific target markets sell their products successfully.
-They target niche and not masses so that they can avoid competition that is not possible for large scale business organizations.
+They target niche and not masses, so that they can avoid competition that is not possible for large scale business organizations.

-• In a niche market, business organizations focus on the needs of their consumers while designing the products.
+• In a niche market, the business organizations focus the needs of their consumers while designing the products.
 It is not possible in the products of mass marketing as products are made on the same standard.
 In this way, the business organizations serving in a niche market have a competitive edge over organizations serving in the mass market.